StaGill/DenMark/README.md

 The scripts in CodeInPaper/ (to be documented) correspond to the main analyses:

 - Simulation study
-Evaluates two approximation performance (grid-based approach vs. the actual marked point process; HSGP vs. exact GP).
+Evaluates two approximation performances (grid-based approach vs. the actual marked point process; HSGP vs. exact GP).

 -  MERFISH mouse brain data
-Quanfity the spatial heterogeneity in cell locations and gene expression, and candidate gene expression correlation to cell density.
+Quantify the spatial heterogeneity in cell locations and gene expression, and candidate gene expression correlation to cell density.
 Identification of DCGs is also provided.

 - Xenium breast cancer data
-Quanfity the spatial heterogeneity in cell locations and gene expression, and candidate gene expression correlation to cell density.
+Quantify the spatial heterogeneity in cell locations and gene expression, and candidate gene expression correlation to cell density.
 Identification of DCGs is also provided.

 Data sources: